What Happens if You Hit a Cyclist With Your Car in Maryland?

 Cyclist Has the Right of Way

-When a cyclist has the right of way, such as when a car has a stop sign, liability for a crash will usually fall on the driver if that right of way is not granted.
-One scenario where this might not apply is when the cyclist is riding against traffic, an illegal act in the state of Maryland.
+When a cyclist has the right of way, such as at a crosswalk or when a car has a stop sign, liability for a crash will usually fall on the driver.
+One scenario where this might not apply is when the cyclist is riding against traffic, an illegal act in Maryland.

-Why Does Liability Matter After Hitting a Cyclist?
+Why Does Liability Matter After Getting Hit as a Cyclist?

-Establishing liability following an accident with a bicyclist is crucial.
-Maryland is a pure contributory negligence state, so if the cyclist is even 1% at fault, they could be barred from receiving any compensation relating to the crash.
+Establishing liability following a bicyclist accident is crucial.
+Maryland is a pure contributory negligence state, so if you are even 1% at fault, you could be barred from receiving any compensation relating to the crash.
 Proving such fault and negligence will be key to insurance company claims and potential lawsuits.

-To improve your chances of proving that the bicyclist is at least 1% at fault for the accident, however, you will want to work with a Maryland personal injury lawyer.
-This attorney can provide valuable legal advice, compile evidence, and build a strong case on your behalf.
+To improve your chances of proving that you are 0% at fault for the accident, you will want to work with a Maryland personal injury lawyer.
+Your attorney can provide valuable legal advice, compile evidence, and build a strong case on your behalf.

 Are Cyclists Ever at Fault for an Accident?